website

 Osteoarthritis of the Ankle

 While many people associate osteoarthritis with the hips and knees, the ankle is also a common site for this degenerative joint condition.
 Osteoarthritis of the ankle occurs when the smooth cartilage that cushions the bones of the ankle joint gradually wears down.
 Without this protective cartilage, bones can rub directly against each other, leading to pain, stiffness, and a significant impact on mobility.
-Understanding this condition is the first step toward effective management and maintaining an active lifestyle.

 What is Osteoarthritis of the Ankle?